digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 When the Ledger API returns an error code, the JSON API maps it to one of the above codes according to `the official gRPC to HTTP code mapping <https://cloud.google.com/apis/design/errors#generating_errors>`_.

-If a client's HTTP GET or POST request reaches an API endpoint, the corresponding response will always contain a JSON object  either an expected message (corresponding to endpoint) or an  ``error`` object as in  the example below:
+If a client's HTTP GET or POST request reaches an API endpoint, the corresponding response will always contain a JSON object.
+Either an expected message (corresponding to endpoint) or an  ``error`` object specified as in the example below:

 .. code-block:: none